 Practical Equipment Ltd, known later simply as PEL, was the leading manufacturer of modernist tubular steel furniture in Britain.
-Established in Rounds Green, Oldbury, near Birmingham the company was formed in 1931 by Tube Investments Ltd, a steel tube company actively seeking to develop new markets for their products.
-Besides industrial applications for their tubing they had already established bicycle frame and golf club companies, and after acquiring tube manufacturers Accles and Pollock (who had experimented with a steel chair of their own) PEL’s Director Captain Carew was keen to emulate the success of German furniture company Thonet.
+Established in Rounds Green, Oldbury, near Birmingham the company was formed in 1931 by Tube Investments Ltd, a steel tube company actively seeking to develop new markets for their products and keen to emulate the success of German furniture company Thonet.
 Critically acclaimed projects that commissioned work from PEL in the 1930’s included the BBC’s Broadcasting House, Wells Coates’ luxury flats at Embassy Court in Brighton, and the De Le Warr Pavilion in Bexhill-on-Sea.

-As early as 1932 PEL had hoped to begin volume manufacture of the RP6 stacking chair for the commercial market, but production was halted by a legal challenge from the designer Bruno Pollack (sometimes spelled Pollak), who was alerted to PEL’s unauthorised usage of his 1929 design by their own promotional material.
-Pollack won his challenge over the stacking chair concept and PEL were forced to license the patent in order to begin production of the RP6 in 1934.
-The chair was initially sold with canvas seating supports as standard but could also be supplied in slatted wood, bent-ply and plastic/bakelite variants.
-So successful was this chair for PEL that other Pollack designs were soon put into production including the SP3, RP7, RP17 and RP18 chairs.
+As early as 1932 PEL had hoped to begin volume manufacture of the RP6 stacking chair for the commercial market, but production was halted by a legal challenge from the designer Bruno Pollak.
+Pollak won his challenge over the patent for the stacking chair concept and PEL were forced to license it in order to begin production of the RP6 in 1934.

 Serge Chermayeff the prolific Russian émigré designer, writer and architect of the De La Warr Pavilion (with Eric Mendelsohn), was commissioned to design several pieces for PEL including a version of the chair he supplied to the BBC at Broadcasting House.
 Other examples of his work from this period include several pieces of furniture for P.E.
 Gane and his delightful Ekco AC74 radio set.